Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 Volunteer grants are sums of money that companies will distribute after employees have volunteered a minimum number of hours with an eligible nonprofit.

 Volunteer grants allow corporate volunteers to give back monetarily to the nonprofits that they care about.
+At the same time, nonprofits benefit by receiving both volunteer time and charitable donations.

 How to Get Started